TrifiAmanallah/Mini-Lab-Scratch-Extension/README.md

  That's it!

 #Using the minilab's sratch extension:
 This tutorial will show how to use the Mini-Lab's scratch Extension with the Gazebo simulator.
-Thus to use the extension with the Minilab Robot, you can just follow the same instructions.
+Thus to use the extension with the Minilab Robot, you can just follow the same instructions and specify the right adress and port.
- ## Connect to the Robot/Gazebo:
+## Connect to the Minilab/Gazebo:
 The extension uses  the ROS JavaScript Library (roslibjs) witch is the core JavaScript library for interacting with ROS from the browser.
 It uses WebSockets to connect with rosbridge and provides publishing, subscribing, service calls, actionlib, TF, URDF parsing, and other essential ROS functionality.
-So to be able to use the extension you need to have the rosbridge_server package installed on your Robot or your   Gazebo's host Computer, you can learn how to do that here: http://wiki.ros.org/rosbridge_server
+So to be able to use the extension you need to have the rosbridge_server package installed on your Robot or your  Gazebo's host Computer, you can learn how to do that here:

+http://wiki.ros.org/rosbridge_server

+Then you need to launch The rosbridge server using the following command:

+$roslaunch rosbridge_server rosbridge_websocket.launch

-Then you need to launch The rosbridge server using the following command: roslaunch rosbridge_server rosbridge_websocket.launch Once this is done, you can use the connection Block to start the connection with the robot/gazebo:
+Once this is done, you can use the connection Block to start the connection with the robot/gazebo:
 (the block takes two parameters the host adress and the communication port, the full adress would be ws://adress:port)